AT Protocol: Bluesky

-Third-party applications
+Other applications

 As Bluesky's popularity has grown, the protocol has also received more attention from both independent developers and investors.
 Most developers have opted to target solely Bluesky's API subset, as it allows for access of its pre-existing content and is faster to develop for.
 Notable among these are Flashes, a client with similarities to Instagram, and Skylight, a client designed as a short-video platform akin to TikTok, backed by American entrepreneur Mark Cuban after he posted a call to action for developing an alternative to the application on the protocol following the (at the time) impending ban of the app in the United States.

-Gander Social, a social media platform designed primarily for Canadian users, is using the AT Protocol to support interoperability with Bluesky as well as to integrate its own lexicons into the network.
-Gander expects to launch a public beta by the final quarter of 2025.

 Despite the focus on Bluesky compatibility, there have been apps developed independently from Bluesky's AppView and lexicons, allowing for greater flexibility in what content is allowed.
 Examples of this include: